jhrcook/100DaysOfSwift/README.md

 **Day 33 - July 7, 2019:** We further learned about how to read collisions and add animations.
 I finished the challenges which included a few new game features, using the skills learned yesterday.
 As a part of project 12, I used NSCoding to add data persistence to save photos and names.

 **Day 34 - July 8, 2019:** I added data persistence to "Names to Faces" (10b) using `Codable` (project 10a used `NSCoding`).
 The app now also properly deletes the actual image files when the image is removed from the `people` array.

+**Day 35 - July 9, 2019:** I worked on the Plant Tracker app for my hour of Swift today (much more than just one hour).
+See the app at this [repository](https://github.com/jhrcook/PlantTracker).